 As much as we can!
-We will spend at least 80% of what you spend on Grickers to purchase offsets from the various Co2 offset providers.
-The remainder is largely needed to cover the costs (creditcard transaction fees – about 5%, website maintenance, costs for legal advise, insurances, etc.).
+We will spend at least 80% of what you spend on us to purchase offsets from the various Co2 offset providers.
+The remainder is largely needed to cover the costs (ranging from creditcard transaction fees, website maintenance, costs for legal advise, insurancest, etc.).
 Since we are a social enterprise we do aim/hope to make a profit but if – or when – we do, we will reinvest almost all of that in allowing us to grow further and reach more people to reduce Co2.
-For the time being however it is unlikely we will make any net profit in the next few years, but we keep dreaming!
+We believe it will be unlikely that we will make any net profit in the next few years, but we keep dreaming!

-So, in a nutshell, if you spend $1.00 on a Gricker, we will spend $0.80 on buying offsets from the selected Co2 offset providers – following your preferences.
+So, in a nutshell, if you spend $1.00 on us, we will spend $0.80 on buying offsets from the selected Co2 offset providers – following your preferences.
 The remainder (20 cent) will mainly help cover our operating costs, and any profits that we can reinvest to grow and reach more people.

-We have selected 10 of the most reputable Co2 offset providers.
+We have selected 10 of the most reputable Co2 providers.
 Their prices for reducing a ton of Co2 vary among them for various reasons.

 You can choose to allocate all your Co2 offsetting to the Co2 offset providers with the lowest cost.
 In theory you would compensate the most Co2 emissions.
 However, you also have an increased risk by depending on that sole provider.

-With us, each user can decide for him/her how much they want to spend on each provider by selecting the preferences int the personal Co2 offset portfolio menu.
-We will then ensure the same % will be spend on that offset provider.
+With us, each user can decide for him/her how much they want to spend on each provider.
+We will ensure that preference is applied when buying Co2 offsets from the offset provider.

 Other sources on the price of Co2